 If interested in taking the GED®, any student is encouraged to do one of two things:

-- Contact any Adult Learning Centers regarding hours of services and enrollment, OR register and receive information about adult learning center locations, test sites, study resources, post-secondary transition, requesting test accommodations and test scheduling through the MyGED website.
+- Contact any Adult Learning Center regarding hours of services and enrollment, OR register and receive information about adult learning center locations, test sites, study resources, post-secondary transition, requesting test accommodations and test scheduling through the MyGED website.
 MyGED™ is the hub for all 2014 GED® test activities

 - Acquiring a GED® may take as short as a few weeks or as long as several months; variables include time away from school, availability for classes/studying, attendance, and motivation.
 You can get a reasonably good idea on how long it will take you to complete when you make an appointment for your initial visit with the Adult Learning Center staff.